Top Seed Swiatek Dumped Out Of Australian Open As Alcaraz Shines - UrduPoint

 "I think I'm just ready to give whatever it takes," said Azarenka, who won back-to-back Australian Opens in 2012 and 2013.

-"I love a challenge, I love the challenge whenever something is difficult, I love to do that, that makes me excited.
-I think that brings out the best in me," she added.
+"I love a challenge, I love the challenge whenever something is difficult.
+I love to do that, that makes me excited.
+I think that brings out the best in me."

 She will meet Ukrainian qualifier Dayana Yastremska for a place in the quarter-finals.